 - Violin Suite- This classic design features dramatic script calligraphy over your own custom photo.

 - Galata Suite- This botanical design features leafy eucalyptus garlands that frame your wedding details gorgeously.

 Average Guest Count for June Weddings

-The average number of wedding guests on the guets list for a June wedding is 144, the highest of any other month in the year.
+The average number of wedding guests on the guest list for a June wedding is 144.

 Popular Registry Adds for June Weddings

 Couples getting married in June have these top three favorites added to their wedding registries:

 While a June wedding clearly comes with tons of pros, there is one con that you should consider before making things official: seasonal popularity.